Kirati people: Kiratology

-The Yele Sambat (Yele Era) is named after Kirat King Yalambar.
-32 Kirat Kings ruled in the Kathmandu valley for 1963 years 8 months.
-The Lichhavi dynasty dethroned the Kirat rulers in 158 AD (evidence: statue of Jaya Barma found in Maligaun of Kathmandu).
-This means that Kirat King Yalambar's reign started BC 1779.8.
-If we calculate current 2018 + 1779.8 = 3797 is the Kirati new year in Maghe Sakranti in 2018 AD.
-New year is celebrated in Maghe Sakranti which is around mid-January (January 14–15).

 Modern ethnic groups

 The Kirati Population in Nepal number approximately one million (around five percent of the Nepalese population) and speak languages belonging to Tibeto-Burman.
 Kirant culture is clearly different from the Tibetan and Indo-Nepalese ones, although it has been influenced by them through long term contacts.
 According to census of 2011, the population of the Kirat peoples, are as following: